makimattila/makimattila.github.io/index.md

 ## About Me

-I am a 3rd-year PhD student in economics at Aalto University.
+I am a PhD student in economics at Aalto University.
 My research is mostly theoretical, but it addresses questions that are close to practical issues.
 I am particularly interested in how incomplete information influences market behavior and optimal government policy.
+I started my PhD studies in 2021, spent academic year 2023--24 at MIT Department of Economics, and plan to complete the PhD program in 2026.

 Microeconomic theory is fun, but I also like to wander through the streets of Helsinki on a sunlit summer night, marveling at the Art Nouveau façades and watching the waves of the Baltic Sea, perhaps accompanied by the majesty of Sibelius’ Symphony No. 2.